 Decorate the dough with ingredients while it is on the peel.
 Don’t dally.
 The longer the pizza sits on a peel the more it will begin to stick.

 Don’t pile on the ingredients.
 It is tough I know, but start light and work your way up.

 Carry the peel to the oven and place the peel so the pizza is all the way over the hot stone, Shuffle the far edge of the pizza onto the stone and then jiggle/draw the peel out from under the pizza.
 The action is more like jerking a tablecloth out from under a table-setting than shoveling coal.

 Arrange the pizza on the stone as you withdraw the peel. - If it gets oblong or weirdly shaped, leave it and enjoy its craft-pizza uniqueness.
 If the edge droops off the stone, let it cook for a few minutes before using an aluminum peel to lift the whole pizza and rescue the edge.

 Be patient- perfectly circular pizzas come from factories.
 Practice makes perfect and your friends won't mind.

 Parchment paper - great for baking cookies! not really necessary if you follow the steps above.
 The box says do not use over 500F.

 Aluminum grids - that is how Dominoes does it.
-If it works for you - there is no judgement here.
+If it works for you - no judgement here.